nfaguirrec/taris/README.md

 $ make install
 ```

-To build the code just type cmake inside the main directory as follows:
+To build the code just use cmake and make inside the main directory as follows:
 ```
 $ cmake .
-<TARIS_DIR>/src/taris/deps/lib/libGTL.so
--- Configuring done
--- Generating done
--- Build files have been written to: <TARIS_DIR>/src/taris
+$ make
 ```

 ## Installing TARIS